aaron-grau/curic/react/projects/piano/README.md

 that does this for us: [`connect`][connect].

 * Create a new directory `components/synth`.
 * Create a file `components/synth/synth.jsx`.
-Define and export `Synth`, a function component to start.
+Define and export `Synth`, a functional component to start.
 * Create a file `components/synth/synth_container.jsx`, and import [`connect`] from `react-redux` and your `Synth` component.
 * Define a `mapStateToProps(state)` function.
 Return an object mapping `state.notes` to a `notes` key.
 * Import your `keyPressed` and `keyReleased` action creators.